How NDIS Funding Works: A Simple Guide to NDIS Budgets, Categories, and Plan Management

 Using NDIS Funding for Support and Accommodation

-NDIS funding can be used to access a wide range of disability supports depending on the participant’s goals and support needs.
+NDIS funding can be used to access a wide range of supports based on participant goals.

-• Medium-term accommodation while waiting for long-term housing
+• Medium-term accommodation while waiting for permanent housing

-• Supported Independent Living (SIL) for ongoing daily assistance
+• Supported Independent Living for ongoing daily assistance

 Tips for Making the Most of Your NDIS Funding